jxnl/blog/docs/writing/posts/advice.md

 # Advice to Young People, The Lies I Tell Myself

 I'm really not qualified to give advice.
 But enough people DM'd me on Twitter, so here it is.
 I don't have to answer the same question over and over again.
+After some more editing I realised that I am actually write this for my younger Katherine.

 If you want to know who I am, check out [blog/whoami](./whoami.md) or my [Twitter](https://twitter.com/jxnlco).

 !!! warning "Don't read this if you're seeking a nuanced perspective"

     These are simply the lies I tell myself to keep on living my life in [good faith](https://en.wikipedia.org/wiki/Bad_faith_(existentialism)).
 I'm not saying this is the right way to do things.
 I'm just saying this is how I did things.
+I will do my best to color my advice with my own experiences, but I'm not going to pretend that the the suffering and the privilege I've experienced is universal.

 <!-- more -->

-!!! tip "This is a living document"
+!!! question "Choosing"

+    You'll notice that I use the word "choosing" frequently.
+I genuinely believe that we are always making choices and that we have the ability to choose.
+Choosing can be terrifying because it means we are accountable for our decisions, and there are infinite options before us.
+It is also frightening because once we have made a decision, we must live with it, it is the death of optionality.
+But I believe that choosing is the only way to live authentically.

+    - **Existential Despair**: A feeling of hopelessness rooted in the existentialist belief that life lacks inherent meaning.
+This despair arises from the realization of one's absolute freedom and the responsibility for creating one's own essence and purpose.

+    - **Anguish**: In existentialism, anguish is the emotional response to recognizing the vastness of one's freedom and the accompanying responsibility for one's actions.
+It involves the realization that each decision shapes one's essence and affects others, leading to a deep sense of moral responsibility.

+    There's a joke I once heard about a philosopher.
+Before going to bed, he wonders if he will be thirsty during the night.
+So, he goes to the kitchen and places two cups beside his bed: one filled with water and the other left empty, just in case he doesn't want any water.

 ## How to Be Lucky